Top Tips To Read Poker Players

 2. Eye Contact

 Seasoned poker players spend years learning to hide their tells, however, the involuntary shakes that come with being in a big hand are hard to hide.
-Watching for nervous ticks, and another abnormal behavior can often give an insight into an opponent’s cards.
+Watching for nervous ticks, and other unusual behaviors can often give an insight into an opponent’s cards.

 4. Sudden changes